 General intelligence tests measure your general intellectual ability.
 Whether your thinking is logical?
 How do you solve the problems?
 How do you appreciate new material and benefit from the past experiences?
 A general intelligence test includes all these facets of your intelligence.

-Every definition is given by a set of psychologists.
+But there is no definite definition of intelligence available so far.
+Some psychologists agree to a few concepts of intelligence.
 But others take too much liberty to criticize the same.
-There is no unanimity and you may not expect the same in the near future.
-Is intelligence a common ability?
+There is no consensus, and you may not expect the same shortly.
+Is intelligence an ordinary ability?
 Is it a set of different sets of abilities?
-Is it asset of your brain?
-Is it part of your abilities?
+Is it an asset to your brain?
+Is it part of your talents?
 Is it part of your behavior?
 Is it a trait or skill?
-All these questions are raised and answered by different psychologists in their own ways.
+All these questions are raised and answered by different psychologists in their ways.

-Scores on all of the tests were positively correlated as all of the tests illustrate on g.
+Scores on all of the tests were correlated positively as all of the tests illustrate on g.
 Spearman believed that g, scientifically defined was in fact what scientists should represent by intelligence.
 In the 1920s he recommended that g measure a mental power.
 Others explored g and hypothesized that it is related to neural efficiency and speed, or some other fundamental properties of the mind.

 Biological and Genetic Correlates of g

 General intelligence tests are tools to prove that g has a lot of biological correlates.
-Very Strong correlates include mass of the prefrontal lobe, brain mass, and glucose metabolism rate in the brain.
+Very Strong correlates include a mass of the prefrontal lobe, brain mass, and glucose metabolism rate in the brain.
 The factor g also correlates with overall body size.

-Social Correlates of g
+Social Correlation of g

 Many measures of g rightly correlate with traditional measures of success as income, academic achievement, job performance and career prestige.

-It also negatively correlates with the undesirable life outcomes as school dropout, unplanned childbearing and poverty.
+It also negatively correlates with the undesirable life outcomes as school dropout, unplanned childbearing, and poverty.
 Some psychologists claim that general intelligence tests that measure a wide range of abilities do not foresee much better than g.

 The Flynn effect and g

 Many psychologists have challenged the validity of factor g in general intelligence tests.
 Among critics Stephen J Gold, Horward Gardener and Philip Kitcher are more popular.
-However, most of the testing industry recognize and employ factor "g" as a valid and comprehensive evaluation in general intelligence tests.
+However, most of the testing industry recognize and employ factor "g" as a valid and comprehensive evaluation of general intelligence tests.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.